 I’ve been a decorator for decades.
 And I’ve seen beautiful things end up in landfills.
 It breaks my heart!
 I want to talk to you about ways to rescue and restore things you think have lost their luster.
-I’m so guilty of not using what I have to the best and not thinking of ways to restore them to be something more beautiful, more useful and a second life.
+I’m so guilty of not using what I have to the best and not thinking of ways to restore them to be something more beautiful and more useful than before!
+Let’s give our once lovely things a second life.
 Today let’s talk about the rescue and restore philosophy.

 Today is Practically Speaking when you and I have a little heart to heart about anything decor!